 Who is eligible for VAT exemption on a motorhome?

-- A disabled wheelchair user who normally uses a wheelchair (electrically powered or otherwise) for their mobility.
+- A disabled wheelchair user who usually uses a wheelchair (electrically powered or otherwise) for their mobility.

 Please note, if you are a mobility scooter user or you occasionally uses a wheelchair for e.g. visiting a shopping centre, or are temporarily disabled due to conditions such as a broken leg, you will not be eligible.